wp-plugins/wp-fastest-cache/readme.txt

 5. Delete All File Page
 6. All cached files are deleted at the determinated time
 7. Block caching for post and pages (TinyMCE)
-8. Block caching for post and pages (Quicktags)
-9. Clean cached files via admin toolbar easly
+8. Clean cached files via admin toolbar easly
-11. Exclude page
+9. Exclude page

 == Changelog ==